Tib-Gridello/milou-cli-v2/README.md

 Secure, scripted operations tooling for the Milou platform.
 The CLI itself is open source; Milou services stay proprietary and ship as GHCR images behind authentication.

+This repository contains **only** the installer, bash modules, and sample docker-compose definitions.
+The Milou applications and databases remain closed-source artifacts distributed through GHCR once you authenticate.

 - Hardened bash modules for setup, secrets management, SSL, Docker, GHCR, and backups
 - Single entrypoint (`milou`) with consistent UX for operators and CI
 - Works on any modern Linux host with Docker Engine + docker compose plugin installed